 Getting Addiction Treatment

 While it can be overwhelming at times, it’s best to look for a treatment center that will meet all your needs.
 At Discovery Institute we make sure to cater to all your needs.
-In a general sense, there are a number of widely used treatment options for drug addiction.
+In a general sense, there are several widely used treatment options for drug addiction.
 This is on a case by cases basis and is personalized specifically for the person.
 Some of the common treatment options include:

 - Inpatient/Residential Treatment